Printed corrugated egg cartons compared with neutral molded fiber cartons and material swatches

 The printability difference is not subtle.
 It is the difference between a carton that can carry a logo and a carton that can carry an entire brand experience across every surface.

-For a detailed look at print and finish capabilities, see our Customization page and our guide on premium carton finishes.
+For a detailed look at print and finish capabilities, see the egg carton printing guide, Inside Print, and our guide on premium carton finishes.

 Shelf impact